-However, claims may not be made in respect of any days where employees are absent on unpaid leave or unpaid sabbatical between 1 November 2020 and 31 January 2021.
+However, claims may not be made in respect of any days where employees are absent on unpaid leave or unpaid sabbatical.

 Are sick and self-isolating employees able to be furloughed?

 The question of whether an employer is entitled to furlough a sick employee depends on the length of the sickness absence and the reason for wishing to furlough them.
 The Guidance differentiates between "short-term" and "long-term" sickness absence.
 Short-term sickness absence is not defined but is usually understood to mean absences lasting up to 4 weeks (for example, on the Government's Fit for Work website).